 - The course is

-- Drafting = riding (except to pass) within 7 meters behind or 2 meters to the side of another cyclist.
+not draft legal (drafting = riding (except to pass) within 7 meters behind or 2 meters to the side of another cyclist)

 Estimate Your Time

 You are close to the limit, better start training.